 One of the significant advantages of TAD rigs is their higher utilization rate.
 These rigs can be quickly mobilized to different locations, allowing drilling contractors to maximize their profitability by minimizing downtime.
 The mobility of TAD rigs makes them an ideal choice for exploring and drilling in deeper waters.
 Additionally, TAD rigs offer improved safety and security services, protecting personnel and equipment from potential online attacks and ensuring a secure working environment.

 The main change in the design of drilling tenders over the past years is to give them a self-erecting capability and a sufficiently large crane mounted on the tender deck.
 Therefore, it will allow the placement of the derrick onto the platform by the drilling tender.
 This approach is more cost-effective than using a crane barge for two reasons.
 Firstly, the crane barge day rates are many times more expensive than the drilling tender day rates.
 Secondly, we can only lift the derrick set off a platform after completing a drilling program or workover program.

 As with all operations, the actual lift-off date can not be predicted accurately.
 To have an idle crane barge waiting for a lift-off is wasteful and expensive.
-Alternatively, we can use a spare derrick set, which we can pre-install prior to the arrival of the tender.
-However, by giving the drilling tender sufficient crane and deck capacity to lift off the derrick set, a dedicated crane barge and spare derrick sets are eliminated once a platform drilling or workover program is finished.
+Alternatively, we can use a spare derrick set, which we can pre-install before the arrival of the tender.
+However, giving the drilling tender sufficient crane and deck capacity to lift off the derrick set eliminates a dedicated crane barge and spare derrick sets once a platform drilling or workover program is finished.